elibroftw/blog.elijahlopez.ca/content/posts/university/bu-423-options-futures-swaps.md

 ### Risk-Free Rate

 - Treasury rate is artificially low because Banks do not keep capital for Treasury instruments
-- Treasury instruments have favourable tax treatements
+- Treasury instruments have favourable tax treatments
 - OIS rates is a proxy for the risk-free rates

 > For example, suppose that in a U.S. three-month OIS the notional principal is $100 million and the fixed rate (i.e., the OIS rate) is 3% per annum.
 If the geometric average of overnight effective federal funds rates during the three months proves to be 2.8% per annum, the fixed rate payer has to pay 0.25 × (0.030 − 0.028) × $100,000,000 or $50,000 to the floating rate payer.
 (This calculation does not take account of the impact of day count conventions.)